 Consensus requires that all views and objections be considered, and that a concerted effort be made toward their resolution.
 Under some circumstances, consensus is achieved when the minority no longer wishes to articulate its objection.
-In other cases, the opinions of the minority should be recorded with the report of the substantial agreement, or consensus, of the majority4
+In other cases, the opinions of the minority should be recorded with the report of the substantial agreement, or consensus, of the majority.4

-- 6.3.4 The Chairperson will first attempt to identify all reasonable solutions to the issue/appeal.
-Once all reasonable solutions have been identified, the IOC will work towards consensus agreement on the best of the solutions. - 6.3.5 When consensus is reached, new text will be drafted for the IMSI Assignment and Management Guidelines and Procedures, if revision of the document is appropriate.
+The Chairperson will first attempt to identify all reasonable solutions to the issue/appeal.
+Once all reasonable solutions have been identified, the IOC will work towards consensus agreement on the best of the solutions.

+When consensus is reached, new text will be drafted for the IMSI Assignment and Management Guidelines and Procedures, if revision of the document is appropriate.
 This new text can be derived from contributions or developed by consensus during an IOC meeting.